JeffDess/redmine-kroki/readme.md

 * If a key or a value has more than one word, replace the spaces by a dash and keep it lowercase (_kebab-case_)
 * You can add as many as you want

+### Diagram Size

+In some situations, diagrams may be too large.
+You can limit their size with these options:

+* `max_width`: Integer in pixels.
+The diagram will fill available space unless the screen is narrower than the provided value.
+* `max_height`: Integer in pixels.
+The diagram will fill the space up to that limit or until it reaches 100% width.

 ✅ Correct